Prudhoe Bay Oil Field: Operations

 The field was initially operated as two separate developments, the BP Western Operating Area (WOA: Oil Rim) and the ARCO Eastern Operating Area (EOA: Gas Cap).
-Upon acquisition of ARCO by BP and sale of ARCO Alaska assets to Phillips Petroleum in 2000, the two operating areas were consolidated and BP became the sole operator of the field.
+Upon the acquisition of ARCO by BP and the sale of ARCO Alaska assets to Phillips Petroleum in 2000, the two operating areas were consolidated and BP became the sole operator of the field.

 In the field, oil is moved through pipelines from about 1000 wells to a pumping station at the head of the Trans-Alaska Pipeline; "flow lines" carry oil from the wells to local processing centers, then through "transit lines" to the pumping station.
-According to a 2007 recording of BP representative, to replace the "huge volume of material" BP removes from beneath the ground, sea water is injected that is collected from Prudhoe Bay, Alaska.
+According to a 2007 recording of a BP representative, to replace the "huge volume of material" BP removes from beneath the ground, seawater is injected that is collected from Prudhoe Bay.

 Production

-North Slope oil production peaked in 1989 at 2 Moilbbl/d (Greater Prudhoe Bay: 1.5 Moilbbl/d, but had fallen to 943000 oilbbl/d in 2005, while Greater Prudhoe averaged 411000 oilbbl/d in December, 2006 and Prudhoe itself averaged 285000 oilbbl/d.
+North Slope oil production peaked in 1989 at 2 Moilbbl/d (Greater Prudhoe Bay: 1.5 Moilbbl/d, but had fallen to 943000 oilbbl/d in 2005, while Greater Prudhoe averaged 411000 oilbbl/d in December 2006 and Prudhoe itself averaged 285000 oilbbl/d.
 Total production from 1977 through 2005 was 11 Goilbbl.

 As of August 2006, BP estimated that 2 Goilbbl of recoverable oil remain and can be recovered with current technology.

 Hilcorp energy is the field operator at Prudhoe Bay and has engaged in an aggressive redevelopment of the aging field since taking over as operator in mid-2019 from BP.

 Prudhoe Bay production was 319013 oilbbl/d in February compared with 316825 oilbbl/d barrels per day in January and 305780 oilbbl/dbarrels per day year-over-year in February, 2021.

 Associated oil fields

 The Milne Point oil field is 35 mi west of Prudhoe Bay and the leased area, called the Milne Point Unit by the State of Alaska, includes the Kuparuk River Oil Pool, Sag River Oil Pool, and the Schrader Bluff Oil Pool.

 The source rock for the Prudhoe Bay Oil Field and neighboring reserves is a potential source for tight oil and shale gas.
 As of 2013 mineral rights to 500,000 acres overlying the North Slope oil shale had been leased by Great Bear Petroleum whose principal is the petroleum geologist Ed Duncan.
+Paul Basinski, who has been called "one of the fathers of fracking", drove the exploration of fracking of the highly radioactive zone shale (HRZ shale) at Prudhoe Bay Oil Field; he died in 2018 of complications following a heart transplant.